This post may contain affiliate links. FinanceSuperhero only recommends products which help Restore Order to the World of Finance.

 Chief among the benefits of an REIT is diversification, as an investor’s money is not technically tied up in a single asset.
 Additionally, REITs provide taxable dividend income to investors and allow individuals to invest in real estate while maintaining significant liquidity.

 Believe it or not, the earliest REIT, Continental Mortgage Investors, was launched in 1965, according to Investopedia.
 While they were not necessarily the hottest investment available in the 1960s, many of today’s investors are flocking to them.
 Why?
-Many REITs are outperforming stocks and bonds at present.
+Many REITs are outperforming stocks and bonds at the moment.

 The eREIT: Improving Accessibility to REITs